glucksfall/pleione/docs/_build/html/_sources/functions/addFitness.rst.txt

 =================================

 Each simulator are provided with two scripts that calculate errors.
-They are located at the same path as the principal scripts.
-Inside, they have a template intended with instructions:
+They are located at the same path as the main scripts that calibrate.
+Inside each, there is a template intended with instructions:

    .. code-block:: bash